Joseph W. Frazer

 Joseph Washington Frazer (March 4, 1892 – August 7, 1971) was a mid-20th century American automobile company executive.
-Over the course of his life, Joe Frazer was employed in half a dozen different companies as a mechanic, instructor, financier, salesman, president and board chairman.
+Over the course of his life Frazer was employed in half a dozen different companies as a mechanic, instructor, financier, salesman, president and board chairman.
 He held down top executive positions in Chrysler, Willys-Overland, and Graham-Paige, before partnering with Henry J. Kaiser to form the Kaiser-Frazer Corporation.
 He was an important figure in the classic era of American car building.

 Early life

 Frazer was born March 4, 1892, in Nashville, Tennessee.
 He was the son of James Stokes Frazer, an attorney and judge, and Mary Washington.
 Frazer's mother traced her lineage to an uncle of George Washington.

 Education

 Frazer graduated from The Hotchkiss School in Lakeville, Connecticut, and studied engineering at Yale University Sheffield Scientific School in New Haven, Connecticut, and graduated with a science degree in 1911.